Zbigniew Zakrzewski (footballer): Career

-Club

-He made his debut as a soccer player in Lech Poznań, when they played in second division during the 2000–01 and 2001–02 seasons.
-For the season 2001–02, Zakrzewski moved to Obra Kościan where he played until spring round of this season.
+Zakrzewski made his debut as a professional player in Lech Poznań, when they played in the second division during the 2000–01 and 2001–02 seasons.
+In 2001, Zakrzewski moved to Obra Kościan where he played until the spring round of this season.
 In 2002, he moved to Warta Poznań, only to join Aluminium Konin a few months later.

-In 2003, he came back to Lech Poznań, which whom he won the Polish Cup in 2004.
+In 2003, he came back to Lech Poznań, with whom he won the Polish Cup in 2004.
 Zakrzewski made 96 league appearances for Lech, scoring 27 goals.

-In June 2007 he signed a four-year contract with Swiss Super League team FC Sion.
+In June 2007, Zakrzewski signed a four-year contract with Swiss Super League team FC Sion.

 In 2008, he returned to Poland on a loan deal to Arka Gdynia.
-He scored four goals in his first four league games, including two against his old club Lech Poznań.
+He scored four goals in his first four league games, including two against his previous club Lech Poznań.

-In July 2010, he moved to Warta Poznań on a one-year contract.
+In July 2010, Zakrzewski moved to Warta Poznań on a one-year contract.

 In June 2011, he joined Miedź Legnica.